Building Customer Relationships | Customer Feedback Examples

 Customer Feedback: Your Greatest Source of Learning

-What is Customer Feedback and Why Does It Matter?
+What is Customer Feedback, What are some Customer Feedback Examples and Why Does It Matter?

 Customer feedback is information given by customers about their experience with a company’s products or services.
 It provides insight into their satisfaction level and paints a picture of how they feel about the product or service that they received.